jakevdp/JSAnimation/README.md

 Browser Compatibility
 ---------------------
 Because the animation widget uses an HTML5 slider element, it does not work in some browsers.
-In particular, Firefox does not yet support this element.
 For a comprehensive list of supported browsers, see [this list](http://caniuse.com/input-range).